GabbyOlivares/Python-APIsChallenge/README.md

 * You must complete your analysis using a Jupyter notebook.
 * You must use the Matplotlib or Pandas plotting libraries.
 * For Part I, you must include a written description of three observable trends based on the data.
-* For Part II, you must include a screenshot of the heatmap you create and include it in your submission.
 * You must use proper labeling of your plots, including aspects like: Plot Titles (with date of analysis) and Axes Labels.
 * For max intensity in the heat map, try setting it to the highest humidity found in the data set.